yu-juhun/bedrock-engineer/README.md

 ### Customize Agents

-Click the ⚙️ icon in the top right to customize agent settings.
+Click the agent icon in the top left to customize agent settings.
 Enter the agent's name, description, and system prompt.
 The system prompt is a crucial element that determines the agent's behavior.
 By clearly defining the agent's purpose, regulations, role, and when to use available tools, you can obtain more appropriate responses.

 ![custom-agents](./assets/custom-agents.png)